Arithmetic toric varieties: Toric varieties, Galois cohomology, and k -tori

-We recall the classification and construction of toric varieties using fans and the dual quotient construction, and then follow Serre's treatment~\cite{Serre} of the classification of $k$-forms of a variety and the classification of $k$-forms of tori.
+We recall the classification and construction of toric varieties using fans and the dual quotient construction, and then review Serre's treatment~\cite{Serre} of the classification of $k$-forms of a variety and of $k$-forms of tori.
+Our intention is to make this accessible to those who do not already know both the theory of toric varieties and Galois cohomology.

 Given an affine scheme $X=\spec R$ for a Noetherian ring $R$ and an ideal $I$ of $R$, we write $\calV(I)$ for the subscheme of $X$ cut out by $I$.
 For a scheme $X$ over $\Z$ and a field $K$, or for $X$ over a field $k$ and a field extension $K$, write $X_K = X \times \spec(K)$ for the scheme obtained from $X$ by extending scalars to $K$, and $X(K)$ for the $K$-rational points of $X$.